 February: the real start of 'bulb season'

-Despite usually only having 28 days, February can feel like a very long month for those of us who are longing for longer and warmer days.
+Despite usually only having 28 (or 29) days, February can feel like a very long month for those of us who are longing for longer and warmer days.
 Even if it’s not been really cold and snowy, the last winter months can often fell relentlessly dark and damp.
-I, for one, am looking forward to the simple pleasure of going outside without a coat!
+We definitely always find ourselves looking forward to the simple pleasure of going outside without a coat!

 This month's star plants